 Andrew Redington/Getty Images.
 Pictured: Webb Simpson

 Down the leaderboard, there are ties galore.
-Four guys tied for fifth at last year’s Masters.
+Three players tied for 10th at the 2020 Masters.
+Four guys tied for fifth in 2019.
 Four tied for 20th in 2018.
-And these ties can affect your betting portfolio in a big way.
+And these ties can affect your betting results in a big way.

 That’s because most sportsbooks apply dead-heat rules to finishing position bets like Top 5s, Top 10s and Top 20s.
 That means they will chop your payouts depending on how many players tie for the final spot.

-Let’s look at an example from last year’s Masters.
+Let’s look at an example from the 2019 Masters.

-Say you bet Webb Simpson to finish Top 5 at the 2019 Masters at 20-1.
-He was a longshot to win last year at 100-1.
+Say you bet Webb Simpson to finish Top 5 at the 2019 Masters at 20-1 (he was 100-1 to win the tournament that year).

-Simpson ended up tied for fifth at -11, with four total players occupying the final spot among the top 5.
-There were already four others who finished ahead at -13 and -12.
+Simpson ended up tied for fifth at -11 with three other players.
+There were already four other players who finished ahead at -13 and -12.

 Most books would you divide your bet by four and pay you out at 5-1, instead of 20-1.
 But not at MGM.
 They’d pay out Simpson wagers in full.